 Does it seem like the cheesecake has set a little bit but not quite enough?
 This is more common than you might think, and it might be that the cheesecake is just a bit runny.

-In this situation, you might wish to try refrigerating the cheesecake overnight.
+In this situation, you might wish to try refrigerating it overnight.
 This could help the cheesecake to finish setting, and it might be in good shape when the morning comes.

 Typically, you’re supposed to refrigerate a cheesecake for a few hours before you try to eat it anyway.
-It’s possible that there isn’t anything wrong with your cheesecake if you forgot to do that.
+It’s possible that there isn’t anything wrong with it if you forgot to do that.

 In fact, some cheesecakes are going to need to refrigerate for longer periods of time due to how thick they are.
-If the cheesecake that you made is quite thick, then you should try to let it refrigerate for eight hours or longer to see if it will set properly.
+If the one you made is quite thick, you should try to let it refrigerate for eight hours or longer to see if it will set properly.

 You might just need to be patient for a little while longer.
-It’s normal to want to dive in and enjoy some tasty cheesecake, but it takes time for the cheesecake to finish setting.
+It’s normal to want to dive in and enjoy some tasty cheesecake, but it takes time for it to finish setting.

 Ensure That You Follow the Recipe Closely

-Getting some ingredients wrong could lead to the cheesecake not setting like it normally should.
+Getting some ingredients wrong could lead to it not setting like it normally should.
 You might not have measured things properly or you could have accidentally skipped out on adding an important ingredient.

 You could try to go back and retrace your steps to determine where you went wrong.
 It’s possible that you might notice that you never added an ingredient that you intended to.

 This happens more often than you might think in the modern era.
 People are constantly getting texts, emails, and calls that can be quite distracting.